Upcoming Events

 We provide Teaching Artists in Dance to several Title 1 schools in the Pasadena Unified School District, serving over 350 students each year.
 These are classes that offer dance opportunities in schools that do not have formal programs and each of the programs are growing annually.
 We also sponsor the John Muir Mystics Dance Team, providing space free of charge and hosting their summer intensive and dance concert annually.
 We teach classes in our facility to all ages in Musical Theatre, Modern Dance, and Acting, serving over 100 students each year.

-Lineage’s mission is to serve as a hub for artistic connection and creative expression, offering diverse opportunities in dance, music, theater, and the performing arts.
-For over 25 years, we have advanced community accessibility, arts education, and local artist employment while producing impactful performances and hosting visiting artists.
+Lineage’s mission is to serve as a hub for artistic connection and creative expression, offering diverse opportunities in dance, music, theatre, and the performing arts.
+For over 25 years, we have advanced community accessibility, arts education, and local artist employment while producing impactful performances and hosting visiting artists in our black box theatre and dance studio.
 Through strategic partnerships with nonprofits, we leverage the arts to raise awareness and support for causes that strengthen and uplift our community.

 Lineage connects communities through impactful performing arts, education, and partnerships that inspire change.